-All submissions complying with the reporting format were forwarded to an independent international Technical Advisory Committee (TAC) for review.
-The TAC and Jury are formed by international experts of proven distinction in the water and communication sector from international organizations, initiatives, universities and Think Tanks, among others.
-The president of the Jury is designated by the organizers of the award.
+All submissions complying with the reporting format have been forwarded to an independent international Technical Advisory Committee (TAC) for review.
+The TAC is formed by international experts of proven distinction in the water and communication sector from international organizations, initiatives, universities and Think Tanks, among others.

-This advisory committee evaluated the submitted best practices based on a set of selection criteria and forwarded its evaluation to an international Jury.
-This international Jury reviewed all applications and voted for selecting winners of the 2011 edition.
-The final decision was taken unanimously.
+This advisory committee evaluates the submitted best practices based on a set of selection criteria and forwarded its evaluation to an international Jury.
+This international Jury will review all applications and vote for selecting winners of the 2013 edition.

 Er.
 M. Gopalakrishnan